19 KiB

 with your TLD.

-Finally, set correct permissions and restart BIND9 to apply changes:
+Set correct ownership and permissions, then restart BIND9 to apply changes:

 chown -R bind:bind /var/lib/bind